FIVE MOST SURPRISING FINDS

 “You cannot cure what you refuse to diagnose.”

 The diagnosis is not a malfunction.
 The system is performing exactly as designed.
-The cash bail system is a wealth-based detention scheme that functions as a direct, regressive tax on poverty.
-Its mechanism is simple and brutal: it uses a financial barrier to replace the constitutional presumption of innocence.
+Cash bail is a wealth-based detention scheme that functions as a direct, regressive tax on poverty.
+Its mechanism is simple and brutal — it uses a financial barrier to replace the constitutional presumption of innocence.
 If you cannot pay, you are caged.
-The racial disparity in bail amounts — 35% higher for Black defendants for the same crimes — is not an accident; it is the predictable output of a system that monetizes racial bias.
+The racial disparity in bail amounts — 35% higher for Black defendants for the same crimes — is not an accident.
+It is the predictable output of a system that turns racial bias into revenue.

 The Bottom Line